 requirements or use the default values.

 Parameter Description Region Select China (Hangzhou).
-Zone Select Hangzhou Zone B. Select the zone where the ECS instance resides.
+Zone Select Hangzhou Zone F. Select the zone where the ECS instance resides.
 Protocol Type Select NFS.
 Network Type Select VPC.
 VPC Select the VPC where the ECS instance resides. vSwitch Select a vSwitch that resides in the VPC.

 - Click Buy Now and follow the on-screen instructions to complete the payment.
 After you purchase the file system, a mount target is automatically generated for the file system and a permission group named "VPC default permission group (all allowed)" is attached to the mount target.
 You can also create permission groups and add mount targets based on business scenarios.
-For more information, see Create a permission group and add rules for the permission group and Create a mount target.
+For more information, see Create a permission group and add rules to the permission group and Create a mount target.

 - Go to the NAS console.
 In the left-side navigation pane, choose and click the name of the file system that you created.